Learn how to run Boot Camp in a Virtual Machine has been updated as of 9/19/2017

 - With Parallels Desktop active, go to your Mac upper menu and select File > New.

-- In the Parallels Wizard, choose Use Windows from Boot Camp and click Continue.
+- In the Installation Assistant, choose Use Windows from Boot Camp and click “Continue”

-The main difference between this method and the one just discussed is that the “import” function for Boot Camp is usually used when you want to eventually get rid of a Boot Camp partition.
+The main difference between this method and the one just discussed is that the “import” function for Boot Camp is usually desired by the user when the user wants to eventually get rid of a Boot Camp partition from their hard drive.

-Don’t be mistaken—it doesn’t remove your Boot Camp partition.
+Don’t be mistaken—it doesn’t remove your Boot Camp partition on your hard drive automatically.
 Instead, it just migrates your Windows into a standalone VM (a .pvm folder on your Mac).
 The changes you make in the VM after import will not be reflected on the Boot Camp side—they are now separate.
-Once all of the programs and files are on the VM, some users prefer to wipe out Boot Camp to expand their native Mac hard drive.
+Once all the programs and files are on the VM, some users prefer to wipe out Boot Camp to expand the free space on their native Mac hard drive.

 Here’s how to import Boot Camp into your Parallels Desktop VM:

-- Set Parallels Desktop to use Boot Camp, as I described above.
+- Set Parallels Desktop virtual machine to use Boot Camp, as described above.

-- Right-click on the Boot Camp-based Windows and select Import Boot Camp.
+- Right-click on the Boot Camp-based virtual machine and select Import Boot Camp.

 - Locate where you want to store Windows and your data and follow the on-screen instructions to complete the import.

 That’s it!
-Hopefully, this post shed a little more light on ways in which Parallels Desktop and Boot Camp can be used together for a better user experience.
-We hope this information was helpful to you—and don’t forget to follow the Parallels Support team on Twitter.
+You’re done and can forget about rebooting your Mac!
+Hopefully, this post has shed a little more light on ways in which Parallels Desktop and Boot Camp can be used together for a better user experience.